Discover how long does wood shake roof last

 The lifespan can be shortened to 25 to 35 years due to moss growth and early aging brought on by excessive moisture.

-This is one of the most important factors for anyone wondering how long does wood shake roof last, because climate stress affects whether maintenance is simple or continual.
+This is one of the most important factors for anyone wondering how long does wood shake roof florida last, because climate stress affects whether maintenance is simple or continual.

 3. Installation Quality